Does A Buyer’s Agent Get a Commission?

 What if just one agent is handling the transaction, aka a dual agent?

-Dual agency occurs when a single real estate agent is representing both the buyer and seller in a single home sale transaction.
-In this scenario, if the sale is successful, the agent gets to keep the full commission.
-This could be the standard rate of between 5% and 6% of the sale price, but it could be lower depending on the agent.
+Dual agency occurs when a single real estate agent represents both the buyer and seller in a single home sale transaction.
+In this scenario, if the sale is successful, the agent keeps the full commission.
+Historically, the standard commission has ranged from 5% to 6% of the sale price, though it can be lower depending on the agent and the specifics of the deal.

 This type of representation might not be legal in your state, however.
-Dual agency is currently illegal in the following eight states as of January 2022:
+Dual agency is currently illegal in the following eight states:

 1. Alaska